 There are several reasons:

 The solution?
 Don’t run burglar alarm wire to these windows at all.
-Instead, wire for a motion detector and/or a glassbreak sensor to protect each room.
-An burglar will generate more than enough noise and movement getting through a casement window to trigger either of these sensors.
+Instead, wire for a motion detector (and possibly a glassbreak sensor) to protect each room.
+If a burglar does get in through the casement window, his movement should trigger the motion detector.

 Wood casement windows are a dream to work with, compared to steel casements.